The Data We Forgot We Had: A Tagging System for Research Serendipity

 How question-first tagging turns dormant datasets into discoverable assets

-A Google Sheet became a paper's central contribution.
-I almost forgot it existed.
+A Google Sheet became a paper’s central contribution.
+It almost got forgotten.

 Then came the intuition: “These families in expensive metros were probably still worse off in real terms.”

 That thought triggered a memory.
-Somewhere, years earlier, I had downloaded cost-of-living data from the Council for Community and Economic Research (C2ER).
+Somewhere, months earlier, cost-of-living data from the Council for Community and Economic Research (C2ER) had been downloaded.
 It sat in a Google Sheet, acquired for an entirely different project.
 It was absent from the analysis plan.
-It was absent from the editor's feedback.
-Simply forgotten.
+It was absent from the editor’s feedback.
+It had simply been forgotten.

-Once found and integrated, the story reversed completely.
+Finding the file and integrating it reversed the story completely.
 Low-income families in San Francisco went from a $2,600 purchasing power advantage in 2019 to a $700 disadvantage by 2023.
-The finding that geographically uniform safety net benefits accidentally reversed fortunes across regions emerged entirely from auxiliary data we almost lost track of.
+The finding that geographically uniform safety net benefits accidentally reversed fortunes across regions emerged entirely from auxiliary data that almost got lost.

-This raises an uncomfortable question: How much useful data sits dormant in our project folders, waiting for the right research question to make it relevant?
+This raised an uncomfortable realization: useful data sits dormant in project folders everywhere, waiting for the right research question to make it relevant.

-The C2ER incident reflects a systematic mismatch between how we organize research data and how we retrieve it.
-Let's look at this pattern more closely.
+The C2ER incident reflects a systematic mismatch between how research data gets organized and how it gets retrieved.

-But when a new research question emerges, we search by need: "What speaks to regional price variation?" or "Do we have cost-of-living adjustments?" or "The reviewer wants a robustness check with alternative data."
+When a new research question emerges, the search is by need: “What speaks to regional price variation?” or “Do I have cost-of-living adjustments?” or “The reviewer wants a robustness check with alternative data.”

 The folder structure fails to answer these queries.
-The connection between "what we have" and "what we need" lives entirely in our heads.
+The connection between “what exists” and “what is needed” lives entirely in the researcher’s memory.

 Why data is harder than notes:

-Consider the difference with notes.
 Notes contain natural language.
-If we wrote about cost of living in a research memo, we can grep for "cost of living" and find the passage.
+If something was written about cost of living in a research memo, grep finds the passage.
 Datasets differ: they contain tables of numbers.
-We can't grep a CSV for "helps answer questions about purchasing power."
+There is no way to grep a CSV for “helps answer questions about purchasing power.”

 The meaning of the data exists as tacit knowledge.
-It lives nowhere except our memory.
+It lives nowhere except the researcher’s memory.
 And memory proves unreliable.

 The documentation gap:

 Standard data documentation captures what data is: source, variables, geography, time period.
-This matters for reproducibility and for others who might use our data.
+This matters for reproducibility and for others who might use the data.

 The solution is simple in principle: tag data by the questions it can answer, not just by what it contains.